stickies-v/bitcoin-devwiki/Settings-design-questions.md

 ### UI design questions

 - Precedence of command line, static config, dynamic settings
-- GUI handling conflicting settings
+- GUI handling of conflicting settings
   - Keep "Options set in this dialog are overridden by the command line" overlay and show persistent value, or drop and show active value?
 - Static config feature to disable dynamic settings
 - Static config feature to override precedence